AndrewDryga/vagrant-box-osx/README.md

 Common issues
 --
 * Do not turn 3D acceleration on in VirtualBox, or it will start retuning aborted condition and would not start in headless mode;
 * VirtualBox doesn't have Guest additions for Mac OS X, so you can't have shared folders.
-Instead you can use normal network shared folders (NFS):
+Instead you can use normal network shared folders ([docs](http://docs.vagrantup.com/v2/synced-folders/nfs.html)):
 ```
     # Use NFS for the shared folder
     config.vm.synced_folder ".", "/vagrant",